concordant/mini-app/service_v0/README.md

 ## Running the Mini-App

-Open `dist/index.html` in a browser of your choice (preferably Google Chrome which has great support for debugging).
+Open `dist/index.html` in a browser of your choice.